 If there are any questions we have missed then please leave a comment below and we will add them in for future visitors.

 Sometimes the answers to these questions may lead to other questions which are unique to your situation and if that’s the case you can reach us via the contact page.

 How much does Sales Training Cost?

 The biggest influence on training costs are the way that the training course or content is delivered.
 Free sales training is available by reading books and some online courses.
-Paid training in most cases involves facilitator-led sessions and cost between £450 per person for a one day course, up to circa £8,000 per person for 12 month programmes.
+Paid training in most cases involves facilitator-led sessions and costs between £450 per person for a one day course, up to circa £10,000 per person for 12 month programmes.